-The Charleston School of Law has negotiated a post-graduation bar review program price, which is $2,495 plus a $250 refundable book deposit, for all students (students in the Class of 2019 who may opt-in, students in the Classes of 2020-2022 who are automatically admitted, and currently enrolled students).
-Currently enrolled students who have an interest in taking a BARBRI post-gradation bar review program are guaranteed this price and should discuss this with a BARBRI representative.
+The Charleston School of Law has negotiated a post-graduation bar review program price, which is $2,495 plus a $250 refundable book deposit, for all students (students in the Class of 2019 who may opt-in and students in the Classes of 2020-2022 who are automatically admitted).

 Future students will participate through opting-in (Class of 2019) or through payment within their mandatory fees.
 The total student participation cost is $457 per semester for the combined bar review course and prep books deposit.

-Opt-in and currently enrolled students will need to sign up/register for BARBRI with the assistance of Student Affairs and a BARBRI representative.
+Opt-in students will need to sign up/register for BARBRI with the assistance of Student Affairs and a BARBRI representative.
 Upon taking the bar exam and returning materials to BARBRI, students will be able to receive a refund of their $250 book deposit.